 This is how we structure the policy to earn competitive growth.

 When accounting for taxes saved, which we will do shortly, that growth becomes even more competitive.

-And this policy wasn’t even a “high cash value” policy—it was just a standard 10-pay while life insurance policy.
+And this policy wasn’t even a “high cash value” policy—it was just a standard 10-pay whole life insurance policy.